Binance Market Update (2022-08-04)

 Binance

-The global cryptocurrency market cap now stands at $1.07T, down by -1.35% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.06T, down by -2.97% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include FLOW, MULTI, and PERP, up by 41%, 27%, and 24%, respectively.
+Market outperformers include FLOW, MULTI, and C98, up by 34%, 27%, and 14%, respectively.

 Top stories of the day: